 Mammary cancer is a risk in mature, unspayed females.
 A female cat with swollen nipples is likelier to be pregnant, though.
-Swelling and deepening of color in the nipples is an early symptom of feline pregnancy.
-This is known as ‘pinking up.’
+Swelling and a deepening in the color of the nipples are an early symptom of feline pregnancy.
+This is referred to as ‘pinking up.’

 If your cat is nursing, swollen nipples are a warning sign of mastitis.
 This is a bacterial infection that prevents a cat from lactating.
 A litter of hungry kittens will never leave milk unconsumed.
-If your cat’s nipples are swollen, it’s because she cannot feed her young.
+If your cat’s nipples are swollen, it’s because she cannot physically manage to feed her young.

-A male cat with swollen nipples should be taken to the vet at once.
-The swelling may be a cyst or a sign of mammary cancer.
-While only 1% of mammary cancer diagnoses occur in male cats, always be safe.
+A male cat with swollen nipples may have a cyst or mammary cancer.
+Only 1% of mammary cancer diagnoses occur in male cats.

-An unspayed cat falling pregnant is always possible.
-Some would call it likely.
 Keeping a cat indoors during her season is not foolproof.
-A cat in estrus will be wholly determined to escape and mate.
+A cat in estrus will be determined to escape and mate.
 It only takes one interaction with an intact male to become pregnant.

-Swollen nipples are a key symptom of feline pregnancy.
-Your cat’s nipples will be larger, puffier and darker in color.
-If you have never noticed your cat’s nipples, ask yourself why they are so visible.
+Swollen nipples are a sign of feline pregnancy.
+Your cat’s nipples will be larger, puffier, and darker in color.
+If you have never noticed your cat’s nipples, then you will want to know why they are suddenly so visible.

-This symptom may be accompanied by an engorged belly.
+An engorged belly may accompany swollen nipples.
 This means your cat is almost certainly carrying a litter.
-Other key signs of a feline pregnancy include:
+Other signs include:

 - Sudden cease in estrus-related behaviors